anup-cloudguru/foundational-linux-training-projects/03-linux-fundamentals/09-input-output-redirects.md

   - Save command output to files.
   - Capture error messages for debugging.
   - Automate input using files.
+- **Advanced Use**: Combine or separate stdout and stderr for flexible redirection.

 Mastering these redirection techniques is essential for efficient file handling and troubleshooting in Linux.